 Fake Mozarts at Landmarks

-If you’re visiting Vienna, people will assume you love horses, classical music, and opera.
-They believe this because that’s what they have to sell to you around landmarks like Stephansdom, our famous church that’s almost 700 years old.
-All the vendors dress up like Disney versions of Mozart, and when they return to their homes in the evening, all their neighbors throw eggs at them.
+If you’re visiting Vienna, people will assume you love horses, classical music and opera.
+They believe this because that’s what they have to sell to you around landmarks like Stephansdom (our famous church that’s almost 700 years old).
+All the vendors dress up like Disney versions of Mozart, and when they return to their homes in the evening, all their neighbours throw eggs at them.

 Market Criers at Naschmarkt

-Naschmarkt has some pretty decent food parlors and market stands, but most of the booths actually all share the same suppliers.
-Don’t be lured in by the guy with the loudest voice.
-Find the booths occupied by the old ladies who rarely speak and buy their better stuff.
+Naschmarkt has some pretty decent food parlours and market stands, but most of the booths actually all share the same suppliers.
+Don’t be lured in by the guy with the loudest voice, find the booths occupied by the old ladies who rarely speak and buy their better stuff.

 The Lugner City Crowd